 Download our teacher's pack for more examples and group work classroom activities for levels A1 to C2 to help students prepare for Speaking tests in their English exam and this competition.

-School-age learners and teachers in six countries across Europe took part in the competition which ran from 01 November 2017 to 31 March 2018.
+School-age learners and teachers in ten countries across Europe took part in this year’s competition.

 Last year two teachers won the regional prize to visit the UK and attend the IATEFL conference which took place in Liverpool in April 2019.